Concord has been rated one of the safest and best places to live, not only in New Hampshire, but in the country.

 The State of New Hampshire has established a COVID-19 webpage where you can find the latest updates on cases, and find information for COVID-19 testing, vaccines and steps you should take if you are exposed to the virus.

-COVID-19 Vaccines for adults
+COVID-19 Vaccines and boosters for adults

 All adults are eligible to receive a COVID-19 vaccine in New Hampshire.
 Visit www.vaccines.nh.gov to schedule an appointment.
 You can also call 2-1-1 if you have questions about COVID-19 and want to talk to someone.